4 March

 Process optimisation in the ERP solution: Always a new system necessary?

-Especially with ERP systems that have been in use for a long time, it becomes apparent over time that some work processes still need improvement.
+Particularly with ERP systems that have been in use for a long time, it becomes apparent over time that some work processes still need to be improved.
 However, a new system is not necessarily required for process optimisation.
-The process analysis can be done independently of the ERP system anyway.
-The challenge lies - as so often - in the implementation.
-The data structures in particular play a major role in process optimisation - and they are, after all, the heart of every ERP system.
+The process analysis can be carried out independently of the ERP system anyway.
+The challenge - as is so often the case - lies in the implementation.
+The data structures in particular play a major role in process optimisation - and these are ultimately the heart of every ERP system.
 But how can these be changed and improved in such a way that the necessary process optimisation can be implemented?

 Read More